directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 ---
 title: "Implementing Pagination and Infinite Scrolling in Next.js"
-description: "Learn how to implement pagination and Infinite scrolling with Directus in Nextjs, and about important factors that will help you make the right choice them"
+description: "Learn how to implement pagination and Infinite scrolling with Directus in Next.js, and about important factors that will help you make the right choice for your project."
 author:
   name: "Taminoturoko Briggs"
   avatar_file_name: "profile-pic.jpeg"